PhilipCoder/willCore.mysql/README.md

 ### A) Assignable-Introduction
 ___

-In order to make the API as simple as possible, WillCore.Data uses the concept of assignables to instantiate and assign state to internal objects.
+In order to make the API as simple as possible, WillCore.MySQL uses the concept of assignables to instantiate and assign state to internal objects.
 The concept might be a bit weird at first, but it simplifies the API.

 <br/>